opendilab/GoBigger/README.md

 To understand the rules in the game, GoBigger provides a few concepts as follows:

 * `Match`: GoBigger will allow several agents (4 by default) to join in a match.
-There are many different units in a match, such as food balls, thorns balls, spore balls and player balls.
+There are many different units in a match, such as food balls, thorns balls, spore balls and clone balls.
 When this match ends, each agent should gain more size by eating other balls to get a higher rank.
 * `Agent`: Each agent control a team, including several players (3 by default).
 Teamwork is essential for an agent to play against other agents.
 * `Player`: Each player starts with one ball.
-To improve the operability of the game, GoBigger provides several operations for a player ball, including `split`, `eject` and `stop`.
+To improve the operability of the game, GoBigger provides several operations for a player ball, including `split` and `eject`.
 * `Ball`: GoBigger provides 4 kinds of balls in a match.
     - `Food Ball`: Food balls are the neutral resources in the game.
 If a player ball eats a food ball, the food ball’s size will be parsed to the player ball.
     - `Thorn Ball`: If a player ball eats a thorns ball, the thorns ball’s size will be parsed to the player ball.
 But at the same time, the player ball will explode and split into several pieces (10 by default).
     - `Spore Ball`: Spore balls are ejected by the player balls.
-    - `Player Ball`: Player balls are the balls you can control in the game.
+    - `Clone Ball`: Clone balls are the balls you can control in the game.
 You can change its moving direction.
 In addition, it can eat other balls smaller than itself by covering others’ centers.

 For more details, please refer to [what-is-gobigger](https://gobigger.readthedocs.io/en/latest/tutorial/what_is_gobigger.html).